-Celeste Wilcox Title IX Coordinator

-Eugene and Billie Yeager Center, Room D115
+Celeste Wilcox Title IX Coordinator Yeager Center, Room D115 Email: cwilcox@calbaptist.edu Phone: 951.343.4948

-Email: TitleIXCoordinator@calbaptist.edu

-Phone: 951.343.4948

-Title IX Deputy Coordinator Information

-Shane Blake

-Director of Student Care Lancer Plaza, Suite 140 Email: sblake@calbaptist.edu

-Phone: 951.343.8100

 - 26.5.
 Key Definitions.
-To provide clarity for all involved, the following definitions are provided for the purpose of this Policy.
-Defined terms shall be capitalized in the Policy. - 26.5.1.
-Actual Knowledge -notice of Sexual Harassment or allegations of Sexual Harassment to the University's Title IX Coordinator or any University Official who has the authority to institute corrective measures on behalf of the University. - 26.5.2.
-Advisor an individual selected by each Complainant and Respondent to provide guidance during the Investigation and resolution process and to conduct cross-examination when a Complaint is referred to a formal Hearing. - a.
-Each party is provided an opportunity to have an Advisor of their choice, understanding an Advisor is required during Title IX Hearings. - b.
-An Advisor may be an attorney. - The University may appoint an Advisor for a Complainant or Respondent for a Hearing if either party does not have an Advisor present. - d.
-Advisors may not represent or speak for the party they are advising, with the exception of participating in Title IX Hearing cross-examination process. - e.
-Each party is permitted only one Advisor. - 26.5.3.
-Appellate Authority an individual or panel responsible for rendering appeal decisions (e.g., Student Services Committee).
-The role of the Appellate Authority is to review the process by which an original decision was reached and render an appellate decision consistent with the grounds for appeal.
+To provide clarity for all involved, the following definitions are provided for the purpose of this Policy: - 26.5.1.
+Actual Knowledge means notice of Sexual Harassment or allegations of Sexual Harassment to the University's Title IX Coordinator or any University Official who has the authority to institute corrective measures on behalf of the University. - 26.5.2.
+Advisor an individual selected by each Complainant and respondent to provide guidance during the Investigation and resolution process and to conduct cross-examination when a complaint is referred to a formal Hearing.
+An Advisor may be an attorney.
+The University may appoint an Advisor of its choice for a Complainant or respondent for a Hearing if either party does not have an Advisor present.
+Advisors may not otherwise represent or speak for the party they are advising.
+Each party is allowed one Advisor. - 26.5.3.
+Appellate Authority an individual or panel responsible for rendering appeal decisions (e.g. Student Services Committee).
+The role of the Appellate Authority is to review the process by which an original decision was reached and render an appellate decision, consistent with the grounds for appeal.
 The Title IX Coordinator may not serve as an Appellate Authority in any case involving an allegation of discrimination or harassment based on sex. - 26.5.4.
 Coercion the act, process, or power of compelling a person to take an action, make a choice, or allow an act to happen that they would otherwise not choose or give Consent to. - 26.5.5.
-Complainant an individual(s) who is alleged to have been subjected to discrimination. - 26.5.6.
+Complainant the individual(s) who is alleged to have been subjected to discrimination. - 26.5.6.
 Complaint an oral or written report of an alleged violation of this Policy.
 A Complaint may be filed by a Complainant, University Official or Student, or a third party.
-The Complaint does not have to meet the definition of a "Formal Complaint" (as defined in section 26.5.16.). - 26.5.7.
-Confidential communication that cannot legally be disclosed to another person without the Consent of the individual who originally provided the information, except under very limited circumstances such as allegations of elderly, disabled, or child abuse; an imminent threat of self-harm or harm to another person; or as required by law. - 26.5.8.
-Confidential Resource a University Official designated by the University to receive Complaints of discrimination and maintain confidentiality. - a.
-The following Spiritual Life Staff are Confidential Resources at California Baptist University - i.
-Dean of Spiritual Life/Campus Pastor - b.
-The following Counseling Center personnel are Confidential Resources at California Baptist University: - i.
-Director of Counseling Center - ii.
-Assistant Director of Counseling Center - iii.
-Lead Clinical Supervisor - iv.
-Marriage Family Therapist Trainees - v.
-Marriage Family Therapist Associates - c.
-These individuals designated as Confidential Resources will not disclose information to others without the express permission of the individual who shared the information provided that the communication occurs within the course and performance of their pastoral or therapist duties. - d.
-Exceptions to confidentiality/privacy include reports of child abuse, abuse or neglect of disabled or elderly persons, or imminent threat of self-harm or harm to another person. - e.
-For the purpose of this Policy, University Officials who have pastoral or therapist duties apart from California Baptist University are not Confidential Resources during the performance of University-related duties.
+The Complaint does not have to meet the definition of a "Formal Complaint" (see below).